Ethan A. Balogh

 The New York Times reported that “Mr. Balogh is known for his eloquent oral arguments.”
 The New York Daily News described him as an “ever-resourceful attorney” when reporting on his trial examinations.
 American Lawyer Magazine recognized him as a “top-flight criminal attorney” while the San Francisco Bay Guardian identified him as a “top-rate criminal defense lawyer.”
 Mr. Balogh’s successful pursuit of criminal justice earned him an honorable mention in the California Lawyer Attorneys of the Year Awards for 2003, as well as a Certificate of Honor from the San Francisco Board of Supervisors.
 And San Francisco Magazine named him a “Northern California Super Lawyer.”

 This praise comes from a career filled with successes in difficult cases.
-Mr. Balogh has tried more than 25 criminal and civil cases, and has won acquittals and civil judgments for clients throughout California and beyond.
+Mr. Balogh has tried more than 30 criminal and civil cases, and has won acquittals and civil judgments for clients throughout California and beyond.
 He also has met with success before trial, securing dismissals and summary dispositions in a host of matters, and persuading government authorities that no charges should be filed.
-Mr. Balogh’s victories also extend to the post-trial setting, and he has obtained reversals of criminal cases from the United States Court of Appeals for the Ninth Circuit, and has successfully petitioned for the release of his clients in both federal and state habeas corpus proceedings.
+Mr. Balogh’s victories also extend to the post-trial setting, and he has obtained reversals of criminal cases from the Supreme Court of the United States and the United States Court of Appeals for the Ninth Circuit, and has obtained the release of his clients in both federal and state habeas corpus proceedings.
 Mr. Balogh’s record of achievement comes over a wide variety of matters, and he has represented clients in cases alleging federal criminal fraud, tax, perjury, theft, weapons, and securities violations, as well as state court actions involving fraud, theft, assault, mayhem, and murder allegations.

 Mr. Balogh is an experienced civil lawyer as well.
-He has successfully represented clients in matters brought by the SEC and the NASD, has defended attorneys in professional liability actions, and has enforced his clients’ civil rights, as well as conducted private arbitrations in discrete matters.
+He has successfully represented clients in matters brought by the SEC, FINRA, and the NASD, has defended attorneys in professional liability actions, and has enforced his clients’ civil rights, as well as conducted private arbitrations in discrete matters.

 Mr. Balogh graduated with honors from Harvard College and from the Yale Law School.
 Upon his law school graduation, he was presented with the C. Larue Munson award for his outstanding trial practice as part of the school’s Jerome N. Frank Legal Services Organization.
 Following law school, he served for one year as a deputy in the San Diego Office of the Public Defender, before clerking for the Honorable Marilyn L. Huff, United States District Judge.
 From his clerkship, he joined the Federal Defenders of San Diego, Inc. as a Trial Attorney.